Updated November 9, 2020

 To reduce risk in older buildings with ventilation systems that recirculate air:

 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) has developed guidance and reopening recommendations.
-They focus on large buildings with complex HVAC systems, like healthcare facilities.
-According to ASHRAE, transmission of the virus through the air is likely enough that airborne exposure should be controlled.
+They focus on large buildings with complex HVAC systems.

 Guidance for Reopening Office Buildings

-If you are resuming business operations after a long closure the following is recommended:
+If you are resuming business operations after a closure, ASHRAE recommends the following:

 For more COVID-19 guidance pertaining to office buildings, visit the CDC’s COVID-19 Employer Information for Office Buildings page.